Ionworks

 If our last post introduced battery degradation (or aging) as the gradual loss of capacity and performance over time, this one will focus on what drives that degradation at a microscopic level.
 Battery aging is not caused by a single factor but rather by a combination of degradation mechanisms, each affecting different components of the cell.
 These mechanisms ultimately lead to a reduction in energy storage capacity, increased resistance, and a decline in overall efficiency.

-Understanding these processes is crucial for improving battery technology and extending battery lifespan, which is why battery degradation is an extremely active field of research.
+Understanding these processes is essential for improving battery technology and extending battery lifespan, which is why battery degradation is an extremely active field of research.
 While many factors contribute to aging, three of the most widely studied degradation mechanisms are:

 • Solid Electrolyte Interphase (SEI) Growth: The SEI is a protective layer that forms on the surface of the negative electrode (anode) during battery operation.
 It acts as a barrier between the electrolyte and the electrode, limiting unwanted side reactions.
 While this layer is essential for stable battery performance, it doesn’t remain static.
 Over time, the SEI continues to grow, consuming lithium ions and increasing internal resistance.
 This leads to capacity fade (less lithium available for charge storage) and reduced efficiency.

-• Lithium Plating: Under certain conditions—such as fast charging, low temperatures, or high state of charge—metallic lithium can deposit onto the negative electrode surface instead of intercalating properly into the electrode material.
+• Lithium Plating: Under certain conditions, such as fast charging, low temperatures, or high state of charge, metallic lithium can deposit onto the negative electrode surface instead of intercalating properly into the electrode material.
 This not only reduces available lithium but also increases the risk of dendrite formation.
 Dendrites are thin, needle-like structures that can pierce the battery separator, leading to internal short circuits and potential safety hazards.

 • Mechanical Degradation: Every time a battery charges and discharges, its electrode materials expand and contract due to the movement of lithium ions.
 Over many cycles, this repeated stress can cause cracking of electrode particles, loss of electrical contact, and structural damage to the electrode layers.
 This mechanical wear accelerates performance loss and makes the battery less efficient over time.